Changissnz/selfinterest/README.md

 the objectives of these puzzles.
-Obsessions for solutions to these non-static constructs, of truths inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the expectations from non-unique input.
+Obsessions for solutions to these non-static constructs, of truths inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the expectations from that non-unique input.
 Deception and security share a strange "chemistry" with one another.
 When any sentient being, including those for security, can support their livelihood and aspirations while using deception for defense, the deception is commendable for their specific causes.
 There is or was external agency of adversity.
 Deception that excuses what can be corrected or improved is obviously more fault for faults that occurred.
 But these two statements on deception are primarily about the pragmatics in utility, and clearly does not answer for the cause in question: why self-interest needed to employ deception in practice to produce one or more sequences of events intended to be misinterpreted.
 One